Summer Financial Aid

 You have the flexibility to receive the additional academic year loan funds now which would allow you to pay for summer registration fees at the time of registration.
 This would increase the likelihood of you being able to register for the summer classes you need.

-Your eligibility to receive the loan funds will be based on your fall 2021/spring 2022 enrollment status being at least half-time (the equivalent of 6 units).
+Your eligibility to receive the loan funds will be based on your fall 2022-spring 2023 enrollment status being at least half-time (the equivalent of 6 units).
 Therefore, the 6 unit enrollment requirement for summer will not apply, offering you greater flexibility to take fewer than 6 units in the summer term and still receive assistance.

 If you do not qualify for additional academic year loan, you may qualify for a summer loan.
 However, a loan processed for summer will be processed only after we verify that you have enrolled in a minimum of 6 units for summer.
 Disbursement will occur approximately 10 business days after we forward your loan request to the Department of Education, but not earlier than the first day of your first summer class.

-Federal Direct Subsidized/Unsubsidized Loans: If you are interested in applying for a loan for summer 2022, you will need to submit a 2022 Summer Loan Request form
+Federal Direct Subsidized/Unsubsidized Loans: If you are interested in applying for a loan for summer 2023, you will need to submit a 2023 Summer Loan Request form, to the Office of Financial Aid.
+Our office will determine if you have any remaining Federal Direct Loan eligibility for summer 2023.

 You must use Adobe Reader 6.0 or higher for the Summer Loan Request form to print properly.
 Then, follow these steps:

-- Complete and sign the application, this can be don eelctronically.
+- Complete and sign the application, this can be done electronically.
 Do not forget to enter your campus-wide ID with no dashes or spaces in the box provided on the top-right of the form.

 ), or through the Electronic Document Submission Platform